MileHacker Logo

 Ofe Owerri

-A highly regarded traditional Igbo soup, usually made with assorted meats, stockfish, and a variety of vegetables like Ugu (fluted pumpkin leaves) and Uziza.
-It has a singular aroma and taste, usually accompanied by pounded yam.
+A highly regarded traditional Igbo soup, usually prepared with assorted meats, stockfish, and a variety of vegetables like Ugu (fluted pumpkin leaves) and Uziza.
+It has a singular aroma and sample, often served with pounded yam.

 Find it in local restaurants specializing in traditional cuisine.